Erkan-Yilmaz/Quixote/README.markdown

 ------------------
 You can use this for Acceptance Tests much easier than you can use something like Selenium or WatiN - and that's not a knock on those toolsets.
 They just take a bit to setup (Selenium requires Firefox and Java, WatiN relies on IE for everything).
 My goal with this is to make things drop-dead simple...

 The simplest thing to do is fire  up a Console App in your project called "AcceptanceTests" and add the Quixote code file.
-You'll want access to the code ad you'll likely want to change a few things in there.
+You'll want access to the code and you'll likely want to change a few things in there.

 Then, write some tests: